sylvainroussy/NeoBlogs/README.md

 The back swicth pointer moves from its position to the second one and thus close the path between the lamp and the generator.

-And then with the lamp enlightenment query :
+And then with the lamp enlightenment query:

     MATCH (lamp:LAMP)-[r:TO|POINTER*]-(g:GENERATOR) RETURN DISTINCT lamp